top of page

 OVERVIEW

-In June 2016 the Hermosa Beach City School District (HBCSD) School Board members passed the $59M Measure S facilities bond to rebuild the grandfathered-in, seismically safe, iconic North School and to enlarge View School in response to a TEMPORARY overcrowding problem.
+In June 2016 the Hermosa Beach City School District (HBCSD) school board members passed Measure S, the district's $59M facilities bond to completely demolish and rebuild the grandfathered-in, seismically safe, iconic North School and to enlarge View School in response to a TEMPORARY overcrowding problem.

-HBCSD school board members and Superintendent Pat Escalante, with the assistance from HBCSD Attorney Terry Tao, Hermosa Beach City Attorney Michael Jenkins, and Hermosa Beach City Manager Tom Bakaly, various consultants and City Council members continually mislead the community about the facts of the district’s facility options to convince the community to pass the district’s $59M bond.
+In order to pass their bond, HBCSD school board members and Superintendent Pat Escalante, with the assistance from HBCSD Attorney Terry Tao, Hermosa Beach City Attorney Michael Jenkins, and Hermosa Beach City Manager Tom Bakaly, various consultants and City Council members continually mislead the community about the facts of the district’s facility options.

 This website addresses the intentional misinformation provided to Hermosa Beach residents from 2002 to 2019 by our community leaders:

-1. Misinformation provided to residents regarding the grandfathered-in, seismically safe and iconic North School’s (renamed Vista School) condition, safety, appropriateness to be used as is for students, historical value and cost to renovate.
+1. Misinformation was provided to Hermosa Beach residents regarding the grandfathered-in, seismically safe and iconic North School’s (renamed Vista School) condition, safety, appropriateness to be used as is for students, historical value and cost to renovate.

-2. Misinformation provided to residents regarding HBCSD’s priority leasing agreement with the City of Hermosa Beach for use of the Community Center classrooms, office space and storage space.
-The misinformation provided by HBCSD regarding the condition, safety, appropriateness and cost to upgrade the Community Center for students.
+2. Misinformation was also provided to residents regarding HBCSD’s priority leasing agreement with the City of Hermosa Beach for use of the Community Center classrooms, office space and storage space.
+Misinformation was also provided by HBCSD regarding the condition, safety, appropriateness and cost to upgrade the Community Center for students.

-3. The inappropriateness of hiring the unqualified Pat Escalante to be HBCSD Superintendent from 2012 to 2020.
-School board members continual support of Pat Escalante even after being given proof of her misinformation to the community to pass the district's $59M bond.
-Claiming that Pat Escalante had been honored by the Creative Coalition in Park City, Utah in 2017 and nominating her for Superintendent of the Year in 2019.
+3. School Board members hired an unqualified former principal, Pat Escalante, to be HBCSD Superintendent from 2012 to 2020.
+The formally unemployed Pat Escalante was paid very well for her services as district superintendent.
+School board members continued to support Pat Escalante even after being given proof of her abundant misinformation to the community in order to pass the district's $59M bond.
+Instead of publically repremanding Superintendent Escalante, school board members claimed that Pat Escalante had been honored by the Creative Coalition (an arts and entertainment advocacy orgainzation) and seemingly paid for her multi-day, all expense trip to Park City, Utah in 2017.
+School board members continued to support Pat Escalante's misinformation to the community by also nominated her for Superintendent of the Year in 2019.

-5. Misinformation provided by Superintendent Pat Escalante regarding the need to move 149 3rd grade students from Valley School to View School in 2015.
+5. Misinformation was provided by Superintendent Pat Escalante (with school board members present) regarding the need to move 149 3rd grade students from Valley School to View School in 2015.
 This decision severely overcrowded View School and panicked parents and staff less than one-year before the district’s 2016 $59M bond vote.

-8. HBCSD misinformation and withholding of information on their district website paid for by taxpayer funds.
+8. HBCSD provided misinformation and withheld correct information on their district website paid for by taxpayer funds.

 From 2014-2015 HBCSD spent $1.3M on short-term overcrowding “solutions” that did nothing to relieve overcrowding at district campuses.
 The $1.3M spent on short-term overcrowding solutions did not go to improve a lasting community asset such as North School or the Community Center.